gpuweb/gpuweb/proposals/pipeline-statistics-query.md

 # Pipeline Statistics Queries

-**Roadmap:** This draft extension is **not on the standards track**.
-It is currently intended to be used only in non-Web-compliant contexts, such as by Web developers who enable a command line flag or other non-default option in order to profile the performance of their application.
+**Roadmap:** This extension is **not under active consideration**, but may be considered later.
+Currently, it may only be implemented in non-standards-compliant contexts, such as by Web developers who enable a command line flag or other non-default option in order to profile the performance of their application.

-**GPUFeatureName(s):** `"pipeline-statistics-query"`

 ## WebGPU Spec Changes

+**Feature flags:** `"pipeline-statistics-query"`

 ```
 partial dictionary GPUQuerySetDescriptor {